Faculty of Information & Communication Technology

 S.No.
 Course Code Course Title Prerequisite Credit Hours

-2 TE-307 Computer Networks 3-1
+2 TE-307 Computer Networks NIL 3-1

 Seventh Semester